 Boosting the Partners Summary Success factors Key drivers Bunyip Bird Yield Riverina Local Land Services & Ricegrowers' Association of Australia This project aims to stabilise or improve the Australasian Bittern population and increase habitat across the Coleambally and Murrumbidgee Irrigation Areas by working with rice farmers to grow Bittern Friendly Rice and provide additional habitat on farm.
 Incentives are available to rice growers to provide additional and improved habitat on farm for this threatened species.
 Everyone sees the benefits for their own organisation.
 Ricegrowers are proud to host the birds and know they are making a difference.
 Partners have deliberately kept the arrangements informal, allowing for project flexibility.
 Steering committee brings partners together regularly.
 Credibility benefits to the rice industry who are playing a role in protecting a threatened species.
-Clean Coastal Catchments - Macadamias Partners North Coast Local Land Services & Macadamia Growers Association Summary The Clean Coastal Catchments (CCC) Project has worked with 50 macadamia farms on the NSW North Coast to improve land management practices that reduce the impact of agricultural production on the marine estate.
-Incentive funding was rolled out in partnership with the NSW Local Land Services (LLS) agency, providing landholders with grants worth up to \$5000.
+Clean Coastal Catchments - Macadamias North Coast Local Land Services & Macadamia Growers Association The Clean Coastal Catchments (CCC) Project has worked with 50 macadamia farms on the NSW North Coast to improve land management practices that reduce Common objectives of all partners who understand each other's roles, strengths and weaknesses and needs.
+Funds are made available for landholders, which provides an incentive.
+The Australian Macadamia Society, Horticulture Innovation Australia and NSW the marine estate.
+Incentive funding was management practice guide an Macadamia integrated orchard management practice guide and associated documents clearly define best management practices.
+Department of Primary Industries have produced a set of guidelines and associated case studies that outline best management practices in orchards.
 The aim is to stop erosion on farmland so that less soil flows into coastal rivers to contaminate water quality in estuaries and marine habitat downstream.
-Success factors Common objectives of all partners who understand each other's roles, strengths and weaknesses and needs.
-Macadamia integrated orchard management practice guide and associated documents clearly define best management practices.
 LLS rapport with macadamia growers.
-Grass roots development of innovative ideas supported by trials and extension activities that provide meaningful results available to the Key drivers Funds are made available for landholders, which provides an incentive.
-The Australian Macadamia Society, Horticulture Innovation Australia and NSW Department of Primary Industries have produced a set of guidelines and associated case studies that outline best management practices in orchards.
+Grass roots development of innovative ideas supported by trials and extension activities that provide meaningful results available to the entire industry.
 A strong working relationship is in place locally between the Local Land Services and the NSW DPI's Macadamia Development Officer.